AustinCasteel/NaobianDevelopment/recipe.md

 **The update.sh script will perform all necessary steps to setup the img...**

+Naobian will reboot, prompting the autostart but erroring itself out.
+>Note: It is supposed to error out!

 ## Final steps
 * Run ```. ~/.naomi/scripts/naomi-purge```
 * Remove the SD card